 This is a top-of-the-line appliance.
 To have to spend this much money on repairs for an appliance that is just a little more than a year old is ludicrous.
 I guarantee I will never purchase another Frigidaire appliance and will do everything I can to influence anyone I know.
 I will be spreading my story far and wide.

 06092, CONNECTICUT -- After many attempts to call and figure out what may have caught my stove on fire.
 They sent me parts for a recall the second time which on the first time they didn't send everything they needed to.
 But since then my stove caught on fire on the electronic board.
-I have owned stoves a lot older then this one.
+I have owned stoves a lot older than this one.
 And they only offered me half off the parts which still would have been over $200 plus $180 in Labor.
 Really that's what you are going to offer me.

 My house could have caught on fire easily if it wasn't for fast thinking on a friend's part that was luckily next the stove when it caught.
 I only turned it on to preheat.
 Walked away and it went up in flames.
 I have never been so unhappy with the professionalism of a manager.

-After major damages from Hurricane Katrina, We rebuilt and bought a Frigidaire Professional Series slide-In Range ($2,000) in April 2005 (4yrs ago).
-First problem, Code F30 (12 months old) Second problem, F30 Code (18 months old) Third Problem, F10 Code (30 months old)Fourth problem on 8/02/2010 - Part on Stove knob broke, ($235 knob) And yesterday, you guessed it, F30 Code for the third time in 4 yrs.
+After major damages from Hurricane Katrina, we rebuilt and bought a Frigidaire Professional Series slide-In Range ($2,000) in April 2005 (4yrs ago).
+First problem, Code F30 (12 months old).
+Second problem, F30 Code (18 months old).
+Third Problem, F10 Code (30 months old).
+Fourth problem on 8/02/2010 - Part on stove knob broke ($235 knob).
+And yesterday, you guessed it, F30 Code for the third time in 4 yrs.
 We have decided to contact our Attorney.
 We paid $2,000 for the Range (Lowe's) and since have paid around $500 in extended service contracts.
 I have written consumer products and have read numerous other posts.

 AUGUSTA, GEORGIA -- Have had this range for several years now.
 I was baking something in the oven and the range starting beeping, almost the same beep it does when the range has reached the set temperature but this beep was a bit different and caught my attention.
-Got into the kichen and noticed that the back left burner was red hot, even though it was in the off position.
+Got into the kitchen and noticed that the back left burner was red hot, even though it was in the off position.
 I couldn't turn it off.
 The best I could do was to turn it to low.
 Tried for about 3 minutes to turn it off.
 In the off position, the control registered a 9.0 (which is high heat).

 GEORGIA -- Two months ago, my Frigidaire electric range started turning on spontaneously and would not turn off.
 One month ago, I received a recall notice saying to discontinue use immediately and unplug the appliance.
 I called to schedule service on August 29th at 3:42 PM.
-The appointment was schedule for September 4th.
+The appointment was scheduled for September 4th.
 I took vacation and waited for the service person to show.
 He never did.
 I called at 12:15PM on September 4th.
 The young woman informed me that the appointment was canceled because the parts had not shipped yet.
 Why hadn't anyone told me that it had been canceled?
-Their systems don't allow the to do this!
+Their systems don't allow them to do this!

 I will NEVER buy another Frigidaire (Electrolux) and will make it my mission to information as many people as possible about the poor quality products and completely absent customer service provide by Frigidaire aka Electrolux.
 It's beyond me how this company is still in business.
 Here's to hoping their poor product and customer service practices are exposed!

 CHARLOTTE, NORTH CAROLINA -- We have purchased two Frigidaire Professional ranges, and neither will work.
 The part number is FPEF3081KF.
 Frigidaire is saying that the problem is the electrical service in this part of the US (Kansas).
 However, we aren't having any problems with the Frigidaire Gallery, GE, Samsung, or Whirlpool appliances in this same small development.
 Supposedly Frigidaire is replacing one range (with whom knows what) and says the other doesn't qualify because it's not a manufacturing defect.
 I can't follow the logic there since neither one will work.

 SPRING HILL, TENNESSEE -- I bought a new house 2 years ago with a kitchen full of Frigidaire Professional Series appliances.
 Recently the oven convection fan started to sound like an aircraft engine.
-The entire fan assembly has been replace along with the motor - it now only sounds like a semi-truck in my kitchen.
+The entire fan assembly has been replaced along with the motor - it now only sounds like a semi-truck in my kitchen.
 The repair tech called Frigidaire from my house and was told that is the way it is so she'll have to live with it!
 This is the third appliance that has been problematic.
 The gas range burners still don't work properly, after 3 attempts to repair.
 After only one year, I replaced the dishwasher with a Bosch, which I love.
 There will never be another Frigidaire appliance in my house.